ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Hazard Levels/README.md

 Preview (Discord video): https://discordapp.com/channels/676880716142739467/732650220214681600/787008345721798686
 \-------------------
 --Higher enemy count for an alternate higher difficulty, spawning more enemies instead of making them tougher.
---Variation 2x has 200% enemies (150% enemies single player)
---Variation 1.5x has 150% enemies (125% enemies single player)
---Variations 3x, 4x and 5x are not recommended for normal gameplay
 --No XP boost or any other modification, this is just for fun
 --Use obviously the multiplier file you choose
 --Replaces Haz 3, 4, 5 and DD/EDD.
 Only the host needs the mod